Clásico Capitalino: History and rivalry

 The rivalry increased with the years and came at a high point during the 1980s when these clubs disputed three finals during that decade.
 The first final was during the season 1984–85 which after 2 games tied, they had to play a third match on 28 May 1985 which caused great controversy of the performance of the referee Joaquín Urrea, the final score was 3–1 in favor of las Águilas with two goals by Daniel Brailovsky and one by Carlos Hermosillo, with this victory América was able to obtain their 5th title.
 They again met each other in the final during the season 1987–88 where once again América was victorious witch a favorable score of 4–1 during the second leg on 3 July 1988 and an aggregate score of 4–2.
-The last final disputed among the clubs was during the season 1990–91 in which UNAM was finally able to break its losing streak against América.
+The last final disputed among the clubs was during the season 1990–91 in which Pumas was finally able to break its losing streak against América.
 The first game was won by América at home 3–2 on 19 July 1991 and the second leg on 22 July 1991 the game was decided by a free kick which was taken by Brazilian Ricardo "Tuca" Ferretti, this signified the third title in the history for the club "auriazul".